 2019 Financial Outlook

 Natera’s updated outlook incorporates the sale of the Evercord business in the third quarter, which reduced the 2019 revenue outlook by approximately $4 million and increased the cash balance by approximately $10 million.
 Natera anticipates 2019 total revenue of $295 million to $302 million; 2019 cost of revenues to be approximately 59% to 61% of revenues; selling, general and administrative costs to be approximately $195 million to $205 million; research and development costs to be $52 million to $57 million, and net cash burn to be $65 million to $75 million**.

 * Gross profit is calculated as GAAP total revenues less GAAP cost of revenues.
 Gross margin is calculated as gross profit divided by GAAP total revenues.

-Natera is a genetic testing company that develops and commercializes non-invasive methods for analyzing DNA.
-The mission of the company is to transform the diagnosis and management of genetic disease.
-Natera operates an ISO 13485-certified and CAP-accredited laboratory certified under the Clinical Laboratory Improvement Amendments (CLIA) in San Carlos, Calif.
-It offers a host of proprietary genetic testing services to inform physicians who manage pregnant women, researchers in cancer including biopharmaceutical companies, and genetic laboratories through its cloud-based Constellation™ software platform.
+Natera is a global leader in cell-free DNA testing.
+The mission of the company is to change the management of disease worldwide with a focus on reproductive health, oncology, and organ transplantation.
+Natera operates an ISO 13485-certified and CAP-accredited laboratory certified under the Clinical Laboratory Improvement Amendments (CLIA) in San Carlos, California.
+It offers proprietary genetic testing services to inform physicians who care for pregnant women, transplant physicians, oncologists, and cancer researchers, including biopharmaceutical companies, and genetic laboratories through its cloud-based software platform.